-Transferring hazardous chemicals generally presents a far greater risk than for static storage.
-During the transfer process, the chemicals will frequently be unconfined at some stage of the transfer process that may include pouring or pumping from one container to another.
+Transferring hazardous chemicals generally presents a far greater risk than static storage.
+Unconfined transfer of hazardous chemicals should be eliminated where possible, or, if that is not possible, steps should be taken to manage the risks of an unconfined transfer.
 Common methods for eliminating or reducing risks during transfer operations include:

-- avoiding spillage or overflow, including overflow protection on equipment and receiving vessels - providing emergency shut-offs to limit the amount of hazardous chemicals released during a loss of containment - providing a spill containment system - reducing static electricity and vapour generation.
-This is particularly important for fire risk hazardous chemicals such as flammable liquids

-- ensuring transfer fittings are compatible - avoiding sources of ignition - · installing flow and pressure regulators on pipe work or pumps - installing interlocking of valves and switches - implementing systems for detecting losses from pipe work and fittings, such as static pressure loss detectors, measurement to determine losses in transfer or external sensors.
+- avoiding spillage or overflow, including overflow protection on equipment and receiving vessels - providing emergency shut-offs to limit the amount of hazardous chemical released during a loss of containment - providing a spill containment system - reducing static electricity and vapour generation.
+This is particularly important for fire risk hazardous chemicals such as flammable liquids - ensuring transfer fittings are compatible - avoiding sources of ignition - installing flow and pressure regulators on pipe work or pumps - installing interlocking of valves and switches, and - implementing systems for detecting losses from pipe work and fittings, such as static pressure loss detectors, measurement to determine losses in transfer, or external sensors.